RenevanWesten/CD-TC-CESM/README.md

 Model output can be found in the directory 'Data'.

 The model output are stored as NETCDF files, most output is converted to seasonally and/or yearly averages for data storage.
-Only for the genesis potential index (GPI) and zonal mean atmospheric temperature, the entire present-day and future ensemble mean is already determined.
+Only for the genesis potential index (GPI) and the zonally-averaged atmospheric temperature, the entire present-day and future ensemble mean is already determined.
+The present-day sea surface temperature biases with respect to ERA5 are also determined and interpolated to the ERA5 grid.